DataONEorg/d1_python/d1_test_utilities_python/d1_stress_tester/doc/source/tests.rst

 Stress testing of the `MNRead.listObjects()` API.

-This test concurrently calls listObjects for many different subjects on the Member Node.
+This test concurrently calls listObjects, requesting random sized result sets from the full range objects.

+This stress tester always connects with the `subject_with_cn_permissions` certificate.
+This means that the MN must be set up to allow the DataONE subject, `DC=com,DC=d1-stress-tester,C=US,O=d1-stress-tester,CN=subject_with_cn_permissions` to act as a Coordinating Node.
+The `MNRead.listObjects()` API is intended primarily for CNs.

 To run the test::

   $ multimech-run projects/list_objects/